surojcodes/microservices/README.md

 ## Three microservices in nodejs and typescript

-- Two dockerized REST APIS - accounts and customers - express
+- Two Nodejs REST APIS - account API and profile API in express and typescript
-- Front facing graphQL API
+- Front facing graphQL API - bank API
-  - uses Apollo Server
+  - uses Apollo Server and typescript with express
-  - codegen
+  - codegen for auto generated types
   - axios to communicate to REST APIs
-  - dockerized
+  - proper project structure with separate schema files stitched together
-- communicates synchronously
+- microservices communicates synchronously
+- ingress NGINX as cluster entry
+- HPA (Horizontal Pod Autoscaling) yml for all microservices
+- deployments and services yml for all microservices

 ## In progress

-- Authentication with JWT
-- Only graphQL api is publicly available
-- kubernetes deployment files
-- mutations
-- Better error Handling
-- message queue for mutations

-## NEXT TODO

-- Mutation
-- databases for REST API microservices
+- auth microservices (JWT Tokens)